DrLex0/print3d-customizable-screw-cap/README.md

 ### 2022/04/08
 Added thread gap and increased limits on some parameters.

+### 2023/01/05
+Added option for extra unthreaded space on inside of cap, and allow bottom to be 0 to generate an open threaded tube.

 ## Tags
 `customizable`, `customizer`, `openscad`, `tube`, `box`, `lid`, `cap`, `thread`